psu-libraries/etda_workflow/README.md

 * Configuration

-* To create the database, run the following commands: rake db:create, rake db:migrate
+* To create the database, run the following commands: `rake db:create` followed by `rake db:migrate`
 * To drop the database, run rake db:drop

 * Database initialization